 Contact SANE’s Fundraising Team on 020 3805 1790 or email email@example.com to discuss your ideas.

 “Supporting mental health is wonderful choice, because so many people are in need of urgent help.
 Your involvement has the dual benefit of raising vital funds, while also helping to tackle stigma.
 I’m really grateful for all your help.”

 Paul Flitcroft, Director of Fundraising and Marketing

 Your donations and the money you raise through fundraising is the vital link to helping those in need.
 One of the key ways we like to feed back to you how your contribution makes a difference is through supporter communications.
-Below is a list of our recent updates.
+Below are our recent updates.